bdeLong/BeerMe/README.md

 **Introducing you to Chicago Breweries & Beers!**

 1. Sign in or sign up and create a user profile
+  You can use a test account with the credentials below:
+  email: test@test.com
+  password: test

 ![sign up](public/assets/images/sign_in.png)
 ![sign up](public/assets/images/create_a_profile.png)